Earning A Civil Engineering Graduate Degree

 The broad field of civil engineering is an umbrella under which there are many sub-fields, such as structural engineering, transportation, building construction, environmental engineering, and geotechnical engineering (rock and soil mechanics).
 If you are involved at all in as a Civil Engineer, you know that there are a plenty of jobs available within this discipline.

 And if you have a master's degree in Civil Engineering, the career prospects are tremendous.
-And while earning any degree in engineering is hard, it has never been easier to actually attend classes and earn that degree.
+And while earning any degree in engineering degree is hard, it has never been easier to actually attend classes and earn that degree.
 Schools are offering online training options which offer a good deal of convenience and flexibility.
 By taking some of your classes online, you give yourself the chance to expand and continue to develop your knowledge and scope of this field, and, consequently, broadening your career possibilities.

 Graduates often find employment near cities that house major industrial and commercial hubs.
 In highly populated areas such as these, engineers are needed to design, build and manage safe transportation systems, water and sewage systems, and continue to maintain, repair, or replace roads and municipal construction (such as bridges, tunnels, etc).